 Digestible Energy is the food’s energy that does not end up in the feces because it was absorbed by the dog.

 Metabolizable Energy (ME) is what is left after accounting for the food’s energy that couldn’t be digested and was lost in the dogs feces, urine and gasses.

-The pitfall with many small businesses that make raw or cooked pet food is that they haven’t invested money into proper animal nutrition software and hired an expert in animal nutrition to ensure the calories listed on the package and the feeding instructions based on the USEABLE energy from the food, or the ME.
-Many of these small companies may not even understand that they need to use Metabolizable Energy when calculating caloric levels.
+The possible pitfall with many small businesses that make raw or cooked pet food is that they may not have consulted with an expert in animal nutrition to ensure the calories listed on the package and the feeding instructions are based on the USEABLE energy from the food, or the ME.
+Many small, new companies may not even understand that they need to use Metabolizable Energy when calculating caloric levels.

 So if you’re finding that your pooch is still hungry, it might be because the feeding instructions provided are too low for the actual calories they need daily!